Malcolm Miller (basketball)

 Malcolm Miller (born March 6, 1993) is an American professional basketball player for Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
 He played college basketball for the Holy Cross Crusaders.

-Miller has played in the NBA for the Toronto Raptors, whom he won a championship with in 2019.
+Miller has played in the National Basketball Association (NBA) for the Toronto Raptors, whom he won a championship with in 2019.

 High school career

 Miller attended Gaithersburg High School where he served as team captain during both his junior and senior seasons, averaging 13.1 points, 7.5 rebounds, 2.8 assists, 2.6 blocks and 1.4 steals per game as a senior, earning him first team All-Gazette honors.

 College career

 In four years at Holy Cross, Miller totaled 1,013 points, 532 rebounds, 164 assists, 143 blocked shots and 93 steals, ranking third all-time in career blocked shots and sixth in career games started (93).

 As a senior, Miller averaged 14.5 points, 4.9 rebounds, 1.6 blocked shots, 1.3 steals and 1.2 assists per game for the Crusaders, while connecting on 37.2 percent of his three-point field goal attempts and 83.0 percent of his free throws.
 He finished the season ranked second in the Patriot League in blocked shots, fourth in free throw percentage, seventh in steals, eighth in scoring, 14th in three-point field goals made and 15th in rebounding.
 Miller led the team in scoring 13 times and in rebounding 13 times that year, while scoring in double-figures 25 times.